MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-your-machine.md

 # Setup CNTK on your machine

 The Microsoft Cognitive Toolkit (CNTK) supports both 64-bit Windows and 64-bit Linux platforms.
-Upon completing the installation, you can [test your installation from Python](./Setup-Test-Python) or try the [tutorial](./tutorials)  or [example](/cognitive-toolkit/Examples) sections of the documentation.
+Upon completing the installation, you can [test your installation from Python](./Setup-Test-Python) or try the [tutorials](./tutorials) or [examples](./Examples) section of the documentation.

 It is recommended you install CNTK from precompiled binaries.
 If you want to build CNTK from source code, the required steps are described [here](./Setup-CNTK-from-source).